Memories (Maroon 5 song): Chart performance

-"Memories" debuted at number 22 on the Billboard Hot 100, and later peaked at number two behind Post Malone's "Circles" to become the band's 10th top-five track and 15th top-ten track.
+"Memories" debuted at number 22 on the Billboard Hot 100, and later peaked at number two behind Post Malone's "Circles" to become the band's 10th top-five track and 15th top-ten track, and is their most recent top-ten track to date.
 This made Maroon 5 only the second band (the other is the Rolling Stones) to have a top-two hit on the Hot 100 in three different decades (2000s, 2010s and 2020s).
 The song additionally peaked at number one on the Adult Top 40 chart, giving the band its fourteenth number one there, and at number one on the Adult Contemporary chart, where it remained for 20 weeks.
 At the end of 2020, "Memories" ranked at number eight on the Hot 100 year-end chart.

 Music videos

 Official video

 The official music video was released on October 8, 2019, on YouTube.
 Directed by David Dobkin and cinematographed by Jeff Cronenweth, this video is reminiscent of Sinéad O'Connor's music video for "Nothing Compares 2 U" (1990).
 The video shows Adam Levine close to the camera singing in front of a dark background.
 It ends with the words "For Jordi", which are a dedication to Feldstein.
 As of February 2024, the video has received over 1 billion views.